Skip to main content

 After starting the campaign:

-• On the Overview page you’ll see high‑level stats, such as:
+• On the Overview page you’ll see high-level stats (for example: queued, active, exited).

-• You can Pause the campaign at any time if you want to stop new calls going out.
+• You can Pause the campaign at any time to stop new calls going out.

 To inspect individual calls: